 But the biggest issue with an employee supplemental life insurance policy is this: for employees with dependents, company-sponsored coverage is rarely enough.
 Let’s say you’re making $70K annually as an accountant.
 Your employer offers free group life insurance equal to twice your annual salary.
 That seems, at first glance, to be generous.

 But take a second look.
 That payout needs to cover the $220K mortgage on your home.
 Plus, you’ve got two kids who will need to have school fees and college tuition paid in the coming years.
 In addition, if your spouse doesn’t work, there are all the basic month-to-month bills to be paid, from heating to cable.
 That group insurance will go fast.
 You should really be looking at a policy for $500K or more to cover your family’s needs in the foreseeable future if something should happen to you.

 Supplementing your company plan

-If your company policy just isn’t cutting it, you can purchase additional coverage through your company, buy supplemental life insurance or both.
+If the scenario above sounds familiar, you need to consider supplemental life insurance.
 The first step to making that choice is figuring out how much life insurance you really need.